nodejs/package-maintenance/docs/testing-guidelines.md

 field of continuous integration and deployment (CI/CD) is complex.
 The package being built shall be run through a CI/CD pipeline.
 Several integrations are available for GitHub based repositories.
 (There are also alternatives to GitHub.)

-For many open source projects on Github free integration environments are available.
+For many open-source projects on GitHub, free integration environments are available.

 #### Acceptance Testing
 Every package will have different criteria for acceptance.
 The maintenance committee has particular interest in making sure